Russia says West trying to victimize Moscow over Navalny

 Speaking at a news conference Thursday, Foreign Minister Sergey Lavrov charged that Germany, the United States and other Western allies who urge Russia to conduct a probe into Navalny's poisoning squarely expect Russia to accept blame for something it hasn't done.

+“We’re accustomed to unfounded accusations," Lavrov said.
+“When the official representative of the German government says that the request from the Russian Prosecutor General’s Office has been directed to independent judiciary agencies and so the German government can do nothing about it while demanding that we conduct an investigation, it resembles the precedent created by our Western colleagues following the Salisbury poisoning incident.”

-“If such logic prevails, that would only mean that they put themselves above the law, above everyone else,” he said.
+“If such logic prevails, that would only mean that they put themselves above the law, above everyone else,” he added.

 Germany’s Defense Ministry has said the data about Navalny had been provided to the Hague-based Organization for the Prohibition of Chemical Weapons.